 The field consists of a flat and even ground which is covered with green carpet.
 The white lines are 5cm wide.
-Line segments of 10cm length are used to denote penalty mark, restart positions, and the kick-off position (center mark).
+Line segments of 10cm length are used to denote penalty mark, and the kick-off position (center mark).
 The longer outer field lines are called touch lines, whereas the shorter outer field lines are called goal lines.
-The six restart positions are located half-way between the axis connecting the two goals and the touch lines, three on each side: in the middle and between the penalty positions and the touch lines.
 The field is surrounded by a border strip, which is also covered with green carpet.
 The world outside the border strip is undefined.